CCOG for AMT 208 Winter 2025

 This course is part of a Program designed to meet some of the requirements of the Code of Federal Regulations (CFR) for certification of Aviation Mechanics, and approved by the Federal Aviation Administration (FAA).
 Upon completion of the Program the student should be able to:

-- Successfully complete FAA Knowledge testing, in a written test format, as identified in the document:
+- Successfully complete FAA Knowledge testing, as identified in the following documents, as appropriate:

 Intended Outcomes for the course